xplosionmind/old.tommi.space/_notes/public/Website development.md

 	- show only parent/main tags and notes ✅ 2021.01.16
 	- an unstyled simple bullet point list ✅ 2021.01.16
 - Add [`humans.txt`](http://humanstxt.org 'humans.txt') ✅ 2021.01.17
-- In [Books](/books) add IDs to every row corresponding to the title of the book (I posted [a question about this on the Jekyll forum](https://talk.jekyllrb.com/t/table-data-id-in-tablerow-loop/5398)) (done but to be improved: IDs are generated for every `td`, I think it's necessary to use a for loop instead of a `tablerow` loop). ✅ 2020.12.31
+- In [Books](/books) add IDs to every row corresponding to the title of the book (I posted [a question about this on the Jekyll forum](https://talk.jekyllrb.com/t/table-data-id-in-tablerow-loop/5398)) (done but to be improved: IDs are generated for every `td`, I think it’s necessary to use a for loop instead of a `tablerow` loop). ✅ 2020.12.31
 - `text-shadow` CSS property in titles and in `a:hover` ✅ 2020.12.30
 - Use more Emojis ✅ 2020.12.30
-- Thumbnails in Zibaldone's feed ✅ 2020.12.30
+- Thumbnails in Zibaldone’s feed ✅ 2020.12.30
 - **Get rid of jQuery**: it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time.
 Use pure JavaScript instead ✅ 2020-12-25 **FINALLY** !
 - `{% raw %}{% if page.tags contains 'draft' %}{% endraw %}` print a banner indicating that the page misses something ✅ 2020-12-25
 - Use `@import` to add fonts instead of linking their CSS reference files in HTML ✅ 2020.12.25